Sangio1990/Python-LP-Project-Lotto/README.md

 Launch the command:<br/><br/>
 <strong>python3 main.py</strong><br/><br/>
-Then, for each ticket, the application will ask you how many numbers to extract (1 to 10), the type of bill and the city.
+Then, for each ticket, the application will ask you how many numbers to extract (1 to 10), the type of bill and the cities.